-Once logged in, on the top left of the screen, under Device: select the device being managed, Avaya_SBC in the sample configuration.
+Once logged in, on the top left of the screen, under Device: select the device being managed, Avaya\SBCE in the sample configuration.

-The left navigation pane contains the different available menu items used for the configuration of the Avaya SBC.
+The left navigation pane contains the different available menu items used for the configuration of the Avaya SBCE.
 Verify that the status of the License State field is OK, indicating that a valid license is present.
 Contact an authorized Avaya sales representative if a license is needed.

-8.2.
+7.2.
 Device Management

 To view current system information, select Device Management on the left navigation pane.
-In the reference configuration, the device named Avaya_SBC is shown.
+In the reference configuration, the device named Avaya\SBCE is shown.
 The management IP address that was configured during installation is blurred out for security reasons; the current software version is shown.
-The management IP address needs to be on a subnet separate from the ones used in all other interfaces of the Avaya SBC, segmented from all VoIP traffic.
+The management IP address needs to be on a subnet separate from the ones used in all other interfaces of the Avaya SBCE, segmented from all VoIP traffic.
 Verify that the Status is Commissioned, indicating that the initial installation process of the device has been previously completed, as shown on the screen below.

-To view the network configuration assigned to the Avaya SBC, click View on the screen above.
+To view the network configuration assigned to the Avaya SBCE, click View on the screen shown above.
 The System Information window is displayed, containing the current device configuration and network settings.
-Note that DNS configuration is required for this solution.

-The highlighted IP addresses in the System Information screen shown above are the ones used for the SIP trunk to WorldNet and are the ones relevant to these Application Notes.
-Other IP addresses assigned to the Avaya SBC A1 and B1 interfaces are used to support remote workers and other SIP trunks, and they are not discussed in this document.
+The highlighted IP addresses in the System Information screen shown below are the ones used for the SIP trunk to Consolidated Communications and are the ones relevant to these Application Notes.
+Other IP addresses assigned to the Avaya SBCE A1 and B1 interfaces are used to support remote workers and other SIP trunks, and they are not discussed in this document.
 Also note that for security purposes, any public IP addresses used during the compliance test have been masked in this document.

-In the reference configuration, the private interface of the Avaya SBC (10.64.101.243) was used to connect to the enterprise network, while its public interface (10.10.80.51) was used to connect to the public network.
+In the reference configuration, the private interface of the Avaya SBCE (10.64.101.243) was used to connect to the enterprise network, the public interface of the Avaya SBCE (10.64.101.245) was used to connect to the LAN interface of the Consolidated Communications managed CPE device (10.64.70.54).
+The WAN interface of the Consolidated Communications managed CPE device (10.10.80.54) was used to connect to the public network across the internet.
 See Figure 1.
+Note that Consolidated Communications is responsible for the configuration of the Consolidated Communications managed CPE device; hence the configuration tasks for this device are not covered in these Application Notes.